cylc/cylc-doc/src/glossary.rst

    trigger
    task trigger
-      A trigger is the left-hand side of a :term:`dependency` in the :term:`graph`, i.e. the :term:`task outputs <task output>` that need to be completed before downstream tasks can run.
+      A trigger is the left-hand side of a :term:`dependency` in the :term:`graph`.
+It defines the combination of :term:`task outputs <task output>` that must be completed before downstream tasks can run.

       In this example, the task ``bar`` can be said to trigger off of completion of the ``foo:started`` output: